-Use the ramp as per current policy; however, DO NOT kneel the coach in any tunnel station, due to higher curbs, with the exception of CPS.
+Use the ramp as per current policy; however, DO NOT kneel the coach in any tunnel station, due to higher curbs.
 In case of ramp failure, the ramp may be manually operated by using the pull-strap located on the corner of the ramp.